Medical Technician Education and Career Guide

 - Molecular biology

 Certification of medical laboratory technologists and technicians is required for licensure in some states and by some individual employers.
 Although certification isn’t required to enter the occupation in all cases, earning it indicates your dedication to employers, and your commitment to high standards and continued improvement.

 If required for advancement, credentialing agencies include:

 - The American Society for Clinical Pathology (ASCP) and American Medical Technologists, offering national testing for the title of Certified Medical Laboratory Technician (MLT)

-Source: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Medical and Clinical Laboratory Technologists and Technicians.
+Source: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Medical and Clinical Laboratory Technologists and Technicians.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.